wp-plugins/bepro-listings/readme.txt

 * Fix ajax page feature for the "item name" link on listings
 * Fix admin option for how links open

+= 2.1.28 (Tuesday Jun 3rd 2014) =

+* Increase to database length for website links
+* Major fix to ajax search filter and listing results

 == Upgrade Notice ==